pjm4github/TC57CIM/java/Readme.md

 This is the Java code exported from Enterprise Architect tool.

-Not all components have been fully exported.
-As of this date.
+All components have been exported but not fully tested as of 25-Dec-2023.